teremterem/AgentForum/README.md

 ## 💡 Philosophy

 - Inversion of Control for agents.
 - Agents are as stateless as possible.
+Their operation revolves around the message branches that they are processing.
-- Agents can receive multiple messages before responding, as well as respond with multiple messages.
+- Agents can receive multiple(?) messages before responding, as well as respond with multiple messages.
 - Caching of agent responses.
 Necessary for effective Inversion of Control and also to simplify debugging / experimenting with agents' internal logic by making message replay inside a complex chain of interactions possible.
 - LLM token streaming is supported no matter how many nested levels of agents there are.
 - Messages are represented as immutable objects.

+### 💡 Some more philosophy
+- The user of the framework can pass either StreamedMessage or Message, but they should always receive StreamedMessage back.

 ## 🔧 Implementation details